 As referred to clause 6.3.8.3 (MLME-REASSOCIATE.confirm) in IEEE802.11-2012 (c.f., page 135), MLME-REASSOCIATE.confirm primitive is sent by an AP as a response to an MLME-REASSOCIATE.request primitive.
 The VHT Capabilities parameter in the MLME-REASSOCIATE.confirm primitive specifies the parameters within the VHT Capabilities element that are supported by the AP.

 Proposed Resolution:

 Accepted.

 TGac Editor: Please apply the following changes to line 8 of page 20 under the column “Description”:

-Specifies the parameters in the VHT Capabilities element that are supported by the STA.
+Specifies the parameters in the VHT Capabilities element that are supported by the AP.

 CID 10189